 The hospital team will contact your GP and public health nurse to involve them in your relative's or friend's discharge from hospital.
 The team will update them on their condition and the care that will be needed.
-But it would help if you contacted both your GP and public health nurse too before your relative or friend comes home.
+But it would help if you contacted both the GP and public health nurse too before your relative or friend comes home.

 The public health nurse can also give you practical advice.
-They can talk to you about any preparations to be done in the house, or if there is any useful equipment they can provide, such as a commode or a special mattress.
+They can talk to you about any preparations to be done in the house, or if